John Galbraith Simmons Author...Science and Medical Writer...

 Emergency Department"

-Simmons translates from French in collaboration with Jocelyne Geneviève Barque.
-From Contra Mundum Press: Aline and Valcour, an epic novel by Marquis de Sade, in 3 volumes.
-Recipient of a Translation Grant from the National Endowment of the Arts.
-Other recent translations include Outlaw: Author Armed and Dangerous, a memoir by Rédoine Faïd, also from Contra Mundum; and Ten Little Anarchists By Daniel de Roulet, forthcoming from Autonomedia.
-More at Contra Mundum
+Our other recent translations include Outlaw: Author Armed and Dangerous, a memoir by Rédoine Faïd, also from Contra Mundum; and Ten Little Anarchists By Daniel de Roulet, from Autonomedia.